WenhanGuo/contact-binaries/phoebe_flow.md

 ##  http://phoebe-project.org/docs/2.4/physics

 ## Glossary
 vgamma          systemic velocity (similar to radial velocity) ltte            correct for light travel time effect [True/False] t0              time at which all values are provided and all computations start l3_mode         third light mode: flux unit or fraction of total flux ['flux'/'fraction']
     l3              appear if l3_mode == 'flux'.
 Third light in flux units l3_frac         appear if l3_mode == 'fraction'.
 Third light as a fraction of total flux distance        distance between system center and observer at t0 ebv             color excess E(B - V)
 Av              extinction Av
 Rv              extinction law parameter (default = 3.1)

 t0_supconj      time of primary eclipse (superior conjunction), usually defined as the zero-phase t0_perpass      time of closest approach between components (periastron passage) t0_ref          time at which the primary passes an arbitrary reference point (same as HJD0) ecc             eccentricity ecosw           eccentricity times cos of periastron angle esinw           eccentricity times sin of periastron angle period          sidereal orbital period, zero point defined near one of the t0s dperdt          dperdt = 0 if not precessing, dperdt ≠ 0 if precessing (apsidal motion)
                 dperdt between t0 and other reference times is used in constrainining t0_subconj, t0_perpass, t0_ref period_anom     anomalistic orbital period (time between two successive periastron passages) longer than sidereal period if dperdt ≠ 0 --> breaks Kepler's law assumptions per0            periastron angle (angle between periastron and ascending node), defined at t0 syncpar         ratio between sidereal orbital period and rotational period wrt the sky syncpar = 1 and dperdt = 0 --> stars are co-rotating syncpar = 1 and dperdt ≠ 0 --> star is rotating wrt the sky at the same rate as sidereal period dpdt            time derivative of anomalistic period (= sidereal period if not precessing) set dpdt = 0 to see eclipses spread across the phase-space when plotting phases_dpdt     dpdt used in conversion between compute_times and compute_phases when mapping, set phases_dpdt = 'none' so that compute_times are direct multiples of period pitch           misalignment of a star in the direction of inclination yaw             misalignment in the direction of longitude of a star's equator

 requiv          equivalent radius
-pot         potential of the contact envelope fillout_factor  fillout_factor of the envelope logg        stellar surface gravity at requiv spot params
+pot             potential of the contact envelope fillout_factor  fillout_factor of the envelope logg            stellar surface gravity at requiv spot parameters
     colat           latitude of spot, 0 is defined as the North (spin) Pole long            longitude of spot, 0 is defined as pointing towards the other star radius          angular radius of spot
     relteff         ratio of temperature of the spot to the local intrinsic value enabled         if spot is enabled [True/False] eclipse_method  method of eclipse calculation ['native'/'visible_partial']
                 native: computes what percentage (by area) of each triangle is visible
                 visible_partial: assigns visibility = 0.5 to partially visible triangles
 pblum_mode      mode to handle passband luminosity
-    component-coupled   provide pblum for one star (by default L1), compute pblum for the other decoupled           provide pblums for each star independently absolute            obtain unscaled pblums, in passband watts, computed from atmosphere tables dataset-scaled      calculate pblum for each star from abs flux, scale to dataset dataset-coupled     all datasets scaled with the same scaling factor
+    component-coupled   provide pblum for one star (by default L1), compute pblum for the other decoupled           provide pblums for each star independently absolute            obtain unscaled pblums, in passband watts, computed from atmosphere tables dataset-scaled      calculate pblum for each star from abs flux, scale to dataset dataset-coupled     all datasets scaled with the same scaling factor gravb_bol       the β coefficient for gravity darkening corrections irrad_frac_refl_bol     fraction of incident flux handled by reflection/irradiation (heating w/o redistribution) irrad_frac_lost_bol     fraction of incident flux lost/ignored irrad_method    the method to use to handle all irradiation effects ['none'/'wilson'/'horvat'] rv_offset       radial velocity offset

 ## ------------------------------------- 1.
 System Effects --------------------------------------
 Systemic Velocity [vgamma] [ltte] [t0]